-Join Journeys' own expert guide, Makau Nzioka, for this unique family safari combining incredible wildlife viewing, hiking and African cross-cultural experiences.
+Join Journeys' own expert guide, Makau Nzioka, for this unique family safari combining incredible wildlife viewing, hiking and walking opportunities, and African cross-cultural experiences.

 If traveling in early August, it may be possible to schedule the trip to join Makau's family at their spirited annual celebration in his hometown, Mbitini village.
 In August, you can expect an inside view of the great Serengeti migration.
 You will have a good chance of seeing a million animals in a pristine African setting.
 If you make only one African safari, this is a great choice!